dcdpr/did-btc1/chapters/CRUD-Operations.md

 #### Invoke BTC1 Update

-The Invoke BTC1 Update algorithm etrieves the `privateKeyBytes` for the `verificationMethod` and adds a capability invocation in the form of a Data Integrity proof following the [ZCAP-LD](https://w3c-ccg.github.io/zcap-spec/) and Verifiable Credentials (VC) Data Integrity specifications.
+The Invoke BTC1 Update algorithm retrieves the `privateKeyBytes` for the `verificationMethod` and adds a capability invocation in the form of a Data Integrity proof following the [ZCAP-LD](https://w3c-ccg.github.io/zcap-spec/) and Verifiable Credentials (VC) Data Integrity specifications.